-Muddy: I’ve had Mud for over 10 years now.
+Muddy: I had Mud for over 12 years.
 I adopted him from Friends For Life animal shelter in Gilbert, Arizona.
-He is named after Muddy Waters.
-He can be stubborn and sneaky at times, but he’s a great dog.
-Inquisitive, friendly, and playful (until he tires out, which usually takes about 10 minutes).
-He’s too smart for his own good, but you couldn’t ask for a better friend than him.
+He was named after Muddy Waters.
+He could be stubborn and sneaky at times, but he was an amazing dog.
+Inquisitive, friendly, and playful.
+He was too smart for his own good, but you couldn’t ask for a better friend than him.
+He had serious medical issues (including mast cell cancer) much of his life, and after a long friendship, I finally lost him to an infection in April, 2019.
+He was the best friend I could have ever asked for, and I miss him every day.

 And here’s a picture of the happy couple together, at Las Cruces dog park… just for good measure.

-This is the newest addition to our family.
+This is the non-mammalian member of our family.
 His name is Bowser TurtlePants (Joel, my kiddo, named him), and despite the type of pants he apparently wears, he’s actually an African spurred tortoise (also referred to as a Sulcata).
 He’s a tiny little thing now (about twice as big as the picture below), but they live around 50 years and get to around 150 pounds.
 So his miniature status is only temporary!
 Here’s a picture of him on the ride home.

 …and one of him checking out his new digs.